RainingComputers/ShnooTalk/docs/LanguageGuide.md

 }
 ```

-If you have used C++ you can thing of the two types as `std::string` and C strings or if you have used rust, `String::from` and string slice.
-String are always allocated on the heap and are resizable.
+If you have used C++ you can think of the two types as `std::string` and C strings or if you have used rust, `String::from` and string slice.
+String type is always allocated on the heap and are resizable.

 Here are some operations you can perform on the String type